kyleiwaniec/ucb205/exercise_2/README.md

 cd /data/ucb205/exercise_2/
 ```

+__Install dependencies__
-Install dependencies.
-You will be prompted to choose which AMI you are using, and to confirm whether or not postgres is set up on /data:
+You will be prompted to choose which AMI you are using, to confirm whether or not postgres is set up on /data/pgsql, and to enter your twitter credentials:

 `. /data/ucb205/exercise_2/install-dependencies.sh`

-Create the Database and tables:
+__Create the Database and tables__
 `. /data/ucb205/exercise_2/make-db.sh`

-Start the application
+__Start the application__
 ```
 cd /data/ucb205/exercise_2/EX2Tweetwordcount/
 sparse quickstart EX2Tweetwordcount